 This one’s fast approaching its fiftieth birthday.
 Released in 1970, José Feliciano’s bilingual classic is an evergreen hit and a personal favorite.
 It’s simple.
 It’s repetitive.
 It’s infectiously merry.
 And I have soft spot for trumpets.

-11 "A Charlie Brown Christmasopens a new window" – Vince Guaraldi Trio
+11 "Christmas Time is Hereopens a new window" – Vince Guaraldi Trio

 I wasn’t able to fully appreciate this jazz classic until I heard the instrumental version.
 Losing the children’s choir gives Guaraldi’s piano room to really shine.
 And while some of the feels are lost without the kiddos, this is a uniquely melancholy Christmas song.

 10 "Have Yourself a Merry Little Christmasopens a new window" – Judy Garland

 Another melancholy Christmas song.
 The original lyrics were so grim that Judy Garland asked for a rewrite.
 Even with the revision, Frank Sinatra changed the lyrics again to “jolly up” the song.
 Boo!
 This is a song for all of us muddlers.

 9 "Christmas in New Orleansopens a new window" – Louis Armstrong

 NOLA is at its most appealing when Satchmo joyfully describes the sights and sounds of Christmas time in this loving tribute to his hometown.
 The confident swing-y instrumentation (and my aforementioned trumpet appreciation) makes this an auto-include.

 8 "Blue Christmas opens a new window" – Elvis Presley

 Christmas heartbreak at its finest.
 The King croons to an ex-lover who’s having a much better Christmas than he is.
 Those background ooOOOooOOOh’s stick with ya.